1337/pop/README.md

 * Added tag properties: memory usage (`{{ memory_usage }}`), subdirectories (`{{ subdir }}`), and current handler (`{{ handler }}`).

 ### 2012-03-01
 * Changed storage format from serialized PHP to JSON.
-It is still possible to read serialized PHP objects.
+It is still possible to read serialized PHP objects, but they will be re-saved as JSON.
 * CSS/JS compressors now accept multiple filenames, and concatenates them when serving.
 * Misc cross-machine bug fixes.